-10 African Love Ballads Perfect For Any Day
+Top 10 Africa Romantic Songs by African Artists - Africa.com

-If music speaks to you soul and soothes the heart and mind, then serenading your loved one with the best romantic singles from Africa is a sure way to make any day memorable.
+If music speaks to you soul and soothes the heart and mind, then serenading your loved one with these Africa romantic songs from Africa is a sure way to make any day memorable.

-Here are 10 romantic songs from Africa to include on your Valentine’s playlist:
+Here are 10 Africa romantic songs to include on your playlist:

 Tiwa Savage featuring Don Jazzy – Eminando

 Nigerian singer, songwriter and actress Tiwa Savage released the dance ballad “Eminando” in 2013.
 The song’s title means good luck charm, and its infectious dance beat and sweet lyrics makes it a perfect addition to your romantic songs playlist.
 It was the 7th single from her debut studio album titled “Once Upon A Time”.
+With time it has become one of the best 10 Africa romantic songs for many.

 Korede Bello – Do Like That

 “Do Like That” by Nigerian singer Korede Bello is a sexy dance ballad that speaks of his strong attraction to a beautiful lady who teases him with her beauty and aura.
 The song’s drum and trap beat coupled with catchy and witty lyrics immediately capture your attention.
-It has since amassed more than 13 million views on YouTube.
+It has since amassed more than 13 million views on YouTube making it one of the best 10 Africa romantic songs.

 Davido – Aye

 “Aye” by Nigerian singer Davido was released in 2014 in celebration of Valentine’s Day.
 The song tells a story of love between a poor farmer and a woman of royalty.
 The song’s catchy melody and beautiful lyrics made it a hit internationally and across Africa, winning Song of the Year at the 2014 Headies awards and Hottest Single of the Year at the 2014 Nigeria Entertainment Awards.
+Definitely, this list of 10 Africa romantic songs can be complete without this awesome song.

 Sauti Sol featuring Alikiba – Unconditionally Bae